 What was excellent, was the CEH v11 practice questions from Boson were very similar to the questions asked in the CEH v11 exam.
 Therefore, I would strongly recommend using the Boson practice questions as preparation for your CEH exam.

 I took the CEH exam on location.
 As I’m a morning person, I scheduled my exam for Monday at 9:30 in the morning.
 This allowed me to study all weekend to be fully prepared for the exam.
 Some general tips that work well for me:

 - Get enough sleep the night before the exam

 - Relax before going into the exam, you’ll need all the cognitive energy you can muster for focusing 275 minutes on an exam.
 I relax by listening to music and walking around

 - On the day of the exam, drink water and don’t take too much caffeine

-While CEH is a theoretical certificate about ethical hacking, and does not reflect whether you’re actually able to conduct a quality security test, it can certainly be valuable as a cybersecurity professional.
-Governments and other big organizations have a tendency to ask for CEH certificate when you’re applying there for a cybersecurity project or job.
-Sometimes it is even a knock-out criteria for applying.
+While CEH is a theoretical certificate about ethical hacking and does not reflect whether you’re able to conduct a quality security test, it can certainly be valuable as a cybersecurity professional.
+Governments and other big organizations tend to ask for a CEH certificate when you’re applying there for a cybersecurity project or job.
+Sometimes it is even a knock-out criterion for applying.
 When you’re already familiar with conducting security tests, most of the theory is something you already know.
 Therefore, preparing for this certificate is doable and can provide benefits in your future cybersecurity career.
 However, if you’re new to cybersecurity, keep in mind this certificate doesn’t provide you with the practical hacking skills you’re maybe looking for.